BlueBaseJS/bluebase-github-action/README.md

 ### Installing a BlueBase CLI Plugin

-This action come with Web & Expo CLI plugins pre-installed.

-To install additional actions see the following example.
+To install a cli plugin see the following example.

 ```yml
 - name: Install BlueBase Web Plugin